UBC-STAT/stat-406/faq.md

 ---
 layout: page
-permalink: /more/faq/
+title: Frequently asked questions
-icon: "fas fa-code"
+icon: "fas fa-question-circle"
 ---

 This is just a sublink under the about menu bar tab.
 Notice the permalink attribute in the yaml frontmatter.